ARMISTICE ~ PEACE

 "News of the Day 28th.
 June"

-This Trench Art matchsafe in my collection depicts the symbols of Germany (the Crown button), the Peace of 1919, and the woman no doubt awaiting the return of her loved one from Calais, France......
+Matchsafe (above), ex-my collection, depicts the symbols of Germany (Crown button), the Peace of 1919, and a lady awaiting the return of her loved one from Calais ?

 Brass shell pair (below), ex-my collection, engraved with "PEACE" and "VICTORY", with a souvenir ashtray showing Foch's railway carriage